yadage/yadage/docs/definingworkflows.rst

 1. A stage body (i.e. its scheduler):

-  This section describes the logic how to define new nodes and new edges to attach them to the existing graph.
+  This section describes the logic how to define new nodes (i.e. packtivities with a specific parameter input) and new edges to attach them to the existing graph.
 Currently yadage supports two stages, one defining a single node and defining multiple nodes, both of which add edges according to the the data accessed from upstream nodes.

 2. A predicate (i.e. its dependencies):